 With this setting, you can use higher sampling rates (after a reboot).
 AHI will honor this setting, too (and actually check for it before switching high sampling rates on). – Henryk Richter, apollo-core.com forum

-So, you need a Amiga 500+, Amiga 600, Amiga 3000, Amiga 1200, Amiga 4000 or Amiga CD32 to do 14bit.
-Actually all of the Paula sound that you get out when playing CD32 is in theory 14bit and it supports upto 57 kHz.
-Paula has an 8 bit DAC and a 6 bit volume control which can be combined to create a 14 bit decoding.
+So, you need an Amiga 500+, Amiga 600, Amiga 3000, Amiga 1200, Amiga 4000 or Amiga CD32 to do 14bit.
+Actually all of the Paula sound that you get out when playing CD32 is in theory 14bit and it supports up to 57 kHz.
+Paula has an 8 bit DAC and 6-bit volume control which can be combined to create 14-bit decoding.

 Amiga 1000 can play 14 bit 28 kHz Sound quality without any usage of any external soundcard

-However, there is even a slightly difference between ECS and AGA too.
-One of the difference between ECS and AGA, is that ECS which is used by A600 and A3000 machines have an extra analog low pass filter in the audio path, limiting the bandwidth.
-Got this knowledge from a wiseguy on irc.
+However, there is even a slight difference between ECS and AGA too.
+One of the differences between ECS and AGA is that ECS which is used by A600 and A3000 machines have an extra analog low pass filter in the audio path, limiting the bandwidth.
+Got this knowledge from a wiseguy on IRC.

 AtariST and Amiga battled over Sound quality

 So.
 To conclude this article.
 The Amiga was way ahead of any computers for many years regarding it’s audio.
-Commodore could have achieved humongous popularity if only correctly information about the Amiga was sent out to magazines and PC users which all thinks that Amiga can only do 8 bit sound.
-To achieve 14 bit sound isn’t even needed by using AHI 14 bit experimental drivers.
+Commodore could have achieved humongous popularity if only correct information about the Amiga was sent out to magazines and PC users which all think that Amiga can only do 8 bit sound.
+To achieve 14 bit sound isn’t even needed by using AHI 14 bit, experimental drivers.
 It’s already there in Paula to be used.

-We hope to we have managed to enlighten everyone a little bit more about the possibilities that Paula soundchip manages to produce.
+We hope we have managed to enlighten everyone a little bit more about the possibilities that Paula sound chip manages to produce.

-The Guru Meditation have made this awesome interview with Glenn Keller.
-He was an Commodore Amiga engineer that talks for the first time ever seen about the early years of Amiga.
-He also explains that he got mentored by Jay Miner, designing the Paula chip and even the AAA chip set later on.
+The Guru Meditation has made this awesome interview with Glenn Keller.
+He was a Commodore Amiga engineer that talks for the first time ever seen about the early years of Amiga.
+He also explains that he got mentored by Jay Miner, designing the Paula chip and even the AAA chipset later on.

-Glenn Keller have managed to produce one of the best sound possibilities for a home computer.
-It is one of the few hardware components inside every Amiga that didn’t change much between OCS, ECS and AGA.
-So to know that this chipset can play 14 bit output is really nice to know.
+Glenn Keller has managed to produce one of the best sound possibilities for a home computer.
+It is one of the few hardware components inside every Amiga that didn’t change much between OCS, ECS, and AGA.
+So to know that this chipset can play 14-bit output is really nice to know.
 Thanks to this thread on apollo-core.com forum for enlightening me and everyone reading this article.